1Password/ansible-onepasswordconnect-collection/README.md

 ## Installation

-**Closed Beta Instructions**

-During _Closed Beta_ the Ansible Collection can be installed via Git:
+You can install the Ansible collection from the [Ansible Galaxy](https://galaxy.ansible.com/onepassword/connect):

 ```
-ansible-galaxy collection install \
+ansible-galaxy collection install onepassword.connect
-git@github.com:1password/ansible-onepasswordconnect-collection.git,v0.2.0
 ```
-For more information, see Ansible's documentation: [Installing a Collection from a Git Repository](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#installing-a-collection-from-a-git-repository)

 ## Module Variables